DirkvdBruggen/Datarave/README.md

 ## ℹ️ About

 **DATARAVE is a tool for audiovisual live coding environments for collaborative performances.**

 ![COLLAB!](images/pexels-tara-winstead-8386434.jpg)

 Hello welcome to my github

+## 🎮 Features Overview

+Quick access to playback of samples and change timing and tempo of samples or synthesizers